rmajuri/rob-majuri-blog/content/blog/customizing-mui-react-components-with-jss/index.md

 `npm i @material-ui/core`

-Then, in you're component files, you can import whichever MUI components you'd like via tree shaking.
+Then, in you're component files, you can import whichever MUI components you'd like.

 `import { Button } from '@material-ui/core'`